Your non-public information, like social security number, is very important. You can take steps to help protect yourself from fraud.

 - Be aware of current fraudster tactics, including funds requests for a “too-good-to-be-true” situation and pretexting which is when an individual lies to obtain privileged data.

-- Use additional security resources available such as Visa Purchase Alerts for your credit and debit cards to monitor transactions
+- Use additional security resources available such Manage My Cards on the CALCOE mobile app for your credit and debit cards to monitor transactions

 If you know you’ve been compromised in a company’s data breach: